koder77/l1vm/README.md

 NEW: Now the full JIT-compiler is in the "lbjit" directory!

 <h2>macOS</h2>
+UPDATE now the modules are working!!
+I had to build them as "bundle"!
 NEW: macOS build scripts made together with sportfloh.
 And cedi did write the .yaml GitHub Actions file.
 See main directory: "install-zerobuild-macos.sh".